AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 ## What's Next {#whats-next}

-Once you have completed indexing the destination cloud service instance, you can view logs of the indexing jobs and look for details and errors.
+Once the destination cloud service instance has been indexed, you can view logs of the indexing jobs and look for details and errors.

 The migration is complete.
 Testing and validation of the destination cloud service instance can begin.